-Stalking Victor Hugo: Bon Vivant, Famous Writer, and Secret Interior Decorator
+Stalking Victor Hugo in Paris: Bon Vivant, Famous Writer, and Secret Interior Decorator

 "To err is human, to stroll is Parisian" -- Victor Hugo